rgrams/rendercam/README.md

 The aspect ratio to be used if "Fixed Aspect Ratio" is checked.
 Use X and Y to enter your desired proportion---i.e. X=16, Y=9 for a 16:9 aspect.
 A vector is used to enter the ratio so it can be an accurate fraction.
 The numbers themselves don't matter, just the proportion between them.
 You can use 1280, 1024 instead of 5, 4, and so on.

 #### Use View Area <kbd>bool</kbd>
 If checked, the "View Area" setting will be used to calculate the initial area of the world that the camera will show.
-If not checked, the window resolution specified in your game.project file will be used, _unless_ you're using a perspective camera and have set "FOV" greater than zero, in which case the camera will start with that FOV instead of calculating a specific area of world.
+If not checked, the _current_ window resolution will be used _unless_ you're using a perspective camera and have set "FOV" greater than zero, in which case the camera will start with that FOV instead of calculating a specific area of world.
+Note that without "Use View Area" checked, the camera will zoom differently on mobile devices with different screen resolutions or if you create a new camera after changing the window size on desktop.

 #### View Area <kbd>vector3</kbd>
 The dimensions in world space that the camera will show, if "Use View Area" is checked.
-They will be measured at "2d World Z" (usually 0).
+They will be measured at the camera's "View Distance" in front of the camera (by default, at Z=0).
 If using a fixed aspect ratio, the view area Y value will be overwritten based on the X value if they don't match the specified aspect ratio.

 ### View Scale Modes:
 The last four checkbox settings determine the scale mode used to calculate how the view changes anytime the window resolution is changed (including on init if your camera settings don't match your display settings in game.project).
 Only the first mode checked will be used (and a default is used if none are checked).
 Note that Fixed Area, Fixed Width, and Fixed Height all work exactly the same if you're using a fixed aspect ratio (since the aspect ratio locks the viewport dimensions together).